aybehrouz/argennon/md/avm.md

 who is responsible for solving the graph coloring problem and a proposed block must determine the independent sets of transactions which can be run in parallel safely.
 Since with better parallelization a block can contain more transactions, a proposer is incentivized enough to find a good graph coloring.

+### Concurrent Counters

+We know that in Algorand every transaction needs to transfer its proposed fee to the `feeSink` account first.
+This will essentially make every transaction a reader and a writer of the balance record of the `feeSink` account.
+As a result, all transactions will be dependant and parallelism will be completely impossible.
+Actually, any account that is highly active, for example the account of an exchange or a payment processor, can become a concurrency bottleneck in our system which makes many transactions dependant.

+This problem can be easily solved by using a concurrent counter (CC) for storing the balance of these kind of accounts.
+A concurrent counter is a data structure which improves concurrency by using multiple memory locations for storing a single counter.
+The value of the concurrent current is equal to the sum of the sub counters and it can be incremented or decremented by incrementing/decrementing any of the sub counters.
+This way a concurrent counter trades concurrency with memory usage.

+A pseudocode for implementing a concurrent counter (CC) which returns an error when the value of the counter becomes negative, follows:

+    INCREMENT(CC, value, seed)
+        i = seed MOD CC.size
+        ATOMIC_INCREMENT(CC.cell[i], value)

+    DECREMENT(CC, value, seed, attempt)
+        IF attempt = CC.size THEN
+            restore CC by adding back the subtracted value to CC RETURN ERROR
+        i = seed MOD CC.size
+        i = (i + attempt) MOD CC.size
+        IF CC.cell[i] >= value THEN
+            ATOMIC_DECREMENT(CC.cell[i], value)
+        ELSE
+            ATOMIC_SET(CC.cell[i], 0)
+            DECREMENT(CC, value - CC.cell[i], seed, attempt + 1)

+Concurrent counter data structure is a part of the AVM standard library, and any smart contract can use this data structure for storing the balance of highly active accounts.

+### Memory Chunks

+In order to further increase the concurrency level of Algorand, we can divide the AVM memory into *chunks*.
+Each memory chunk can be persisted using a different ZK-EDB, hence having a different commitment.
+Then, the consensus on new values of different commitments can be done by different voting committees.

+Any transaction needs to be validated only by voting committee of the memory chunk that it modifies.
+So, if we choose chunks in a way that most transactions only modify memory locations of one chunk, the transactions of a block can be divided between voting committees and be validated in parallel.

+*If a transaction modifies multiple chunks it will be validated by voting committees of all chunks it modifies.*

+Because the voting committees are selected by random sampling, by choosing large enough samples we can make sure that having multiple voting committees will not change the security properties of our agreement protocol.

 Consensus
 ---------